m-Py/propint/README.md

 The function `ci.indep.interaction()` computes the confidence interval for an interaction of independent proportions.
-Specifically, the differences of the difference of two respective proportions is compared, i.e. (p1 - p2) - (p3 - p4).
+Specifically, the differences of the difference of two respective proportions is compared, i.e. the contrast (p1 - p2) - (p3 - p4).

 `ci.indep.interaction()` can be used in two different ways: